Tzu Chi University

 Tzu Chi University (TCU; 慈濟大學 (Chû-chè Tāi-ha̍k, Tz’u2 Chi4 Ta4-hsüeh2)) is a private university in Hualien City, Hualien County, Taiwan.
-It was founded by the Tzu Chi Foundation (NGO) and is famous in Taiwan for the quality of the medical education it provides.
-TCU has strong ties with Hualien Tzu Chi General Hospital (on the same premises as the university) as well as five teaching hospitals in other parts of Taiwan.
+It was founded by the Tzu Chi Foundation (NGO).
+TCU has strong ties with Buddhist Tzu Chi Medical Foundation as well as five teaching hospitals in other parts of Taiwan.

+In 2024, Tzu Chi University of Science and Technology was merged as Jinanguo Campus.

 History

 The institution was established as the Tzu Chi Medical College in April 1994.
 Humanities and social science students have been accepted since 1998, when the name was changed to Tzu Chi College of Medicine and Humanities.
 In July 2000, the name was changed to Tzu Chi University.

+Rankings

 Organization

 Tzu Chi University is headed by a president and a board of trustees.
 The university is organized into four colleges that contain 18 research institutes and 17 academic departments.